Life As a Biomass Power Plant Manager

 Biomass Power Plant Managers who work in Delaware, New Hampshire, or Wyoming, make the highest salaries.

-How much do Biomass Power Plant Managers make in each U.S. state?
+How much do Biomass Power Plant Managers make in different U.S. states?

 |State||Annual Mean Salary|

-What Tools do Biomass Power Plant Managers Use?
+Tools & Technologies Used by Biomass Power Plant Managers

 - Microsoft Excel